Gunner John Thomas Ward, 71 Anti Tank Regiment,278 Battery No. 4398737

 Cause: Killed during liberation of Den Bosch.
 Believed to be the unknown buried at Bergen op Zoom War Cemetery, Grave

-I find it a little fustrating why it seems that CWGC not even seem to take to trouble of comparing the dental records.
+I find it a little fustrating that it seems that the CWGC not even take the trouble of comparing the dental records.

 Case out come: January 2021